dstackai/dstack/README.md

 ## What is dstack?

-`dstack` is an open-source tool that enables defining ML workflows as code, running them easily on any cloud while saving artifacts for reuse.
-It offers freedom to use any ML frameworks, cloud vendors, or third-party tools without requiring code changes.
+`dstack` allows you to define machine learning workflows as code and run them on any cloud.

+It helps you set up a reproducible environment, reuse artifacts, and launch interactive development environments and apps.

 ## Installation